northeastern-datalab/anyk-code/README.md

 - `timings_output_file`:  Path to file where timing information will be recorded.
 You can also leave it empty.

-- `algorithm`: Has to be one of "Eager", "All", "Take2", "Lazy", "Quick", "QuickPlus", "Recursive", "BatchSorting", "Batch", "Yannakakis", "YannakakisSorting", "Count", "Boolean".
+- `algorithm`: Has to be one of "Eager", "All", "Take2", "Lazy", "Quick", "QuickPlus", "Recursive", "BatchSorting", "Batch", "Yannakakis", "YannakakisSorting", "Count".

 - `max_k`: Maximum number of output tuples to be produced.